Lakers Rumors: Isaiah Thomas Would Give Indiana Pacers A Dangerous Trio, Reports ‘LA Sports Hub’

 But while they are one of the surprising teams in the league this season, the Pacers still need to bolster their roster in order to become a serious threat to the Cleveland Cavaliers in the East.
 Reed said that adding a high-scoring guard like Thomas would put them in a better position to compete next season.

 The Pacers would be able to create a big three of Thomas, Oladipo, and Myles Turner.
-While defense could be an issue, the backcourt duo of Thomas and Oladipo would be a “vicious scoring” tandem, which could wreak havoc on offense night in and night out for Indiana.
+While the defense could be an issue, the backcourt duo of Thomas and Oladipo would be a “vicious scoring” tandem, which could wreak havoc on offense night in and night out for Indiana.
 Turner, on the other hand, will likely get more scoring options with the defense focused on Thomas and Oladipo because of their scoring ability.

 It is worth noting, though, that the Pacers might not have enough cap space to offer a lucrative contract this summer.
 However, Reed said that Indiana has an “interesting dynamic” to attract Thomas.
 There is also a chance that Thomas might accept a low-salary deal, knowing that he still needs to prove he can get over his hip issues.